linda-seiter/CMSC115_2258/unit8_project/README.md

  */
 ```

-Run the JUnit tests in the `TestReplaceTargetValue` class to verify your solution.
+Run the JUnit tests in the `ReplaceTargetValueTest` class to verify your solution.

 Once the tests pass, update the `main()` to replace the dirt (brown square) with grass (seedling).